FScholsen/flist-ui/README.md

     - `@babel/preset-typescript`: allows babel to transpile Typescript to Javascript
     - `@babel/plugin-proposal-decorators`: allows to use proposal (or experimental) decorators

-  - create a `rollup.config.js` in the project root directory
+  - Create a `rollup.config.js` in the project root directory

     ```
     // rollup.config.js